stellamaj/data-portfolio/python-data-project/README.md

 ### 📊  Analysing

-Exploring the distribution of students by gender at the university using `value_counts()`.
+Exploring the distribution of students by gender at the university using `value_counts()`:

 ```python
 df['gender'].value_counts()